Module: SemanticBoolean

 .blank?(object) ⇒ Boolean

-If performance is a concern, prefer to load Rails (or just activesupport
+If performance is a concern, prefer to load Rails (or just activesupport) and use blank? directly.

 108 109 110 111 112 113 114 115 116 117 118 119 120 121 122 123 124 125 126 127 128 129 130 131 132 133 134 135 136 137 138 139 140 141 142 143 144 145 146 147 |